averyark/spm/English/speaking.md

 <details>
     <summary><b>How I would answer</b></summary>

-- My dream car is not a sports car like most people would but more of a minvan like Toyota Alphard.
+- My dream car is not a sports car like most people but more of a minvan like Toyota Alphard.
-- The reason is because of the comfortable and spacious interior, a smooth and quiet ride, and most importantly advanced safety features.
+- It is because of the comfortable and spacious interior.
+Furthermore, it's smooth and quiet.
+Most importantly, it's equipped advanced safety features.
 These features are perfect to keep my family comfortable and safe in a long sedentary road trip.
 - The reliabity of such car inspired me.
 - I have to work extremely hard in order to afford the outstanding cost of fulfilling my dream
 </details>